 The good news is that working women are increasingly aware of the gender pension gap.
-A recent survey showed that 44% of working-aged women with a workplace or private pension plan have taken action after hearing about the gender pensions gap, mostly by increasing their monthly contributions into their pensions.
+As working-aged women with a workplace or private pension plan discover the gender pensions gap more have taken action, mostly by increasing their monthly contributions into their pensions.
 The rate is highest among 18-34-year-olds, at 19%.